drubb/docker-drupal-lamp53/README.md

 This is a Dockerfile and some configuration files to spin up a local development / runtime environment for Drupal development.
 It should be suitable for other PHP projects too, with minor adjustments.
 Manage your project files using your favorite host based development tools (IDE, Sass, Compass, Bundler, ...).
 They are mounted inside the container's web root.
 MySQL data is kept persistent using another mounted folder.
-The container shares ports 80, 3306 and 9000 with the host, for browsing, access to mysql data and debugging
+The container shares ports 80, 3306 and 9000 with the host, for browsing, access to MySQL data and debugging

 ## What's inside?